ryanbekhen/nanoproxy/README.md

                                       `-----------------'
 ```

-This clear separation of responsibilities helps optimize network communication and enables various
+This clear separation of responsibilities helps optimize network communication and enables various proxy-related
-proxy-related functionalities.
+functionalities.

 ## Features

+NanoProxy provides the following features:

-- **Simple and minimalistic HTTP proxy server.** NanoProxy is designed with simplicity in mind, making it easy to set
+- **SOCKS5 proxy server.** NanoProxy is a SOCKS5 proxy server that can be used to proxy network traffic for various
-up and use for various purposes.
-- **Handles both HTTP requests and tunneling (CONNECT) for HTTPS.** NanoProxy supports both HTTP requests and tunneling,
-allowing you to proxy regular HTTP requests as well as secure HTTPS connections.
-- **Lightweight and easy to configure.** With a small footprint and straightforward configuration options, NanoProxy is
-a lightweight solution that can be quickly configured to suit your needs.
+applications.

 ## Installation